oliverklee/ext-seminars/README.md

 ### Running the legacy tests

-It is only possible to run the legacy tests on the command, but not in PhpStorm.
+It is only possible to run the legacy tests on the command line, but not in PhpStorm.

 As with the functional tests, you will need a local MySQL user that